datumbox/dapi-model-versioning/README.md

 The PyTorch domain libraries don't have a standard way to perform Model Versioning.
-With the term "Model Versioning" we denote the problem of maintaining concurrently multiple versions of pre-trained weights and handling changes on the model code both in a Bacwards Compatible (BC) and BC-breaking manner.
+With the term "Model Versioning" we denote the problem of maintaining concurrently multiple versions of pre-trained weights and handling changes on the model code both in a Backwards Compatible (BC) and BC-breaking manner.

 ### Objective

-Establish a common approach for hanling Model Versioning across all domain libraries.
+Establish a common approach for handling Model Versioning across all domain libraries.

 ### Motivation